janpfeifer/hiveGo/README.md

 The Gnome version works nicely ... but asking anyone to install it is cruel.
 And I wouldn't want to distribute a binary -- then I would have to try to compile everything statically.
 So instead, why not a web version ... duh, I should have done this first, but I wanted to try out coding for Gnome.

+## About The Project

+This is an experimental / educative project to learn the AlphaZero algorithm and RL in general.

+It was originally a 2018 project using TensorFlow, refreshed in 2025 to use [GoMLX](https://github.com/gomlx/gomlx), a feature-full ML framework for Go.

+What is working right now:

+1. The command-line UI, see below.
+2. AIs, using a basic set of features for the board (lots that can be improved here)
+   a.
+AlphaBeta-Pruning: using a straight forward FNN (Feedforward Neural Network) model.
+   b.
+Alpha-Zero: using a tiny GNN (Graph Neural Network) model.
+Still, very simple features.

+It already beats me every time, and when I pitched it against some commercially available Hive game, both AIs won every time.

 ## Trainers